Small Business HQ

 Salesforce for CRM is a huge investment, and generally, only large-scale businesses can afford it.
 If you are among these enterprises, you’ll need to consult Salesforce CRM experts who can guide you by analyzing your requirements and needs.

 The Salesforce ecosystem offers a CRM and a dedicated marketing automation platform called Pardot.
-You don’t necessarily need to pay for this software as Salesforce can be easily integrated with other marketing automation tools like Hubspot and Marketo.
+You don’t necessarily need to pay for this software, as Salesforce can be easily integrated with other marketing automation tools like Hubspot and Marketo.

 2. HubSpot CRM

-HubSpot is the most popular off-the-shelf CRM choice for businesses across the world.
-It offers a free plan for businesses who want to try a CRM before investing in it.
 Of course, the free plan comes with several limitations in terms of the number of contacts you can manage and other marketing functionalities.

 At the subscription level, HubSpot CRM is a marketing machine that escalates your sales and marketing performance.
 It provides you with powerful features, integration options, and business processes that justify its cost.